 In all non-home versions of Windows, open Run dialog using keyboard shortcut Windows Key+R. Type secpol.msc and click OK.
 Windows Vista and 7 users can also type this into Start menu Search box and press Enter.

-Please note that in Windows 8, Local Security Policy is available in Start screen search results only if you have enabled the displaying of Administrative Tools.
+Please note that in Windows 8 and 8.1, Local Security Policy is available in Start screen search results only if you have enabled the displaying of Administrative Tools.

 Touch screen users can swipe in from the right edge of screen, tap Search, type a part of "administrative tools" into Search box and click the result.
 Then open Local Security Policy from the window.